SciBiteLabs/CORD19/README.md

 ## Contact Us ##

-If you have any questions or feedback or are interested in more detailed data annotations you can get in touch with us by emailing: cvdata@scibite.com or by raising a ticket in this GitHub repo.
+If you have any questions or feedback or are interested in additional data annotations you can get in touch with us by emailing: cvdata@scibite.com or by raising a ticket in this GitHub repo.

 ## What is in this SciBite annotated dataset? ##